Rwanda Reopens for Tourism

 COVID-19 Precautionary Measures

-- All visitors are expected to test negative for COVID-19 within 72 hours prior to arrival.
+- All visitors are expected to test negative for COVID-19 within 120 hours prior to arrival.
 Tourists will take a second COVID-19 test on arrival and prior to visiting any tourist attraction.
-Read the full guidelines on visiting Rwanda here.
+Read FAQs on visiting Rwanda here.

 - Tourists without negative test results will not be admitted entry to the parks.
-The cost for the test will be inclusive of the park booking fee.
+The cost for the test is US $50.

 For more information about Rwanda’s response and daily updates on COVID-19, please visit the Rwanda Biomedical Centre’s website here.